 All Ecology-Conservation Merit Badges are based out of the Thomas Lodge and utilize the 1200 acres of classroom space on the Anthony Wayne Scout Reservation.
 The property boasts a wide variety of wildlife include White Tail Deer, Pheasant,Turkey, and the not so elusive Northern Indiana Large Mouth Mosquito!

 The Order of the Arrow is the National Honor Society of the Boy Scouts of America and works to encourage continued participation in Scouting and camping .
 Kiskakon Lodge provides service to Camp Chief Little Turtle through cheerful, friendly service.
 The OA camp chief also instructs the Indian Lore and Scouting Heritage Merit Badges.

 Project C.O.P.E.
 (Challenging Outdoor Personal Experience) is a program available to Scouts at least 13 years old and is designed to build teamwork, communication, problem solving, trust, leadership, self-esteem, and decision-making.
 The Project C.O.P.E. course and climbing tower are supervised by National Camp School Trained C.O.P.E. and Climbing Directors.

-Here scouts can participate in Cyclying, Personal Fitness, and Golf Merit Badges.
-As well as our own Sports Director will host various physical activities and tournements througout the week.
+Here scouts can participate in Cycling and Golf Merit Badges.
+As well as our own Sports Director will host various physical activities and tournaments throughout the week.
 Stop by and checkout what we have to offer.
 The "GaGa Pit" was added in 2015 becoming an instant hit!